censorship-no/ceno-browser-archive/README.md

 > **Note:** The instructions below must be done at the source directory.
 Invocations to `./build.sh` may be direct or via the Docker container as explained above.

-Before building, you may want to *clean previous build files* by running `./build.sh -c`.
+Before building, it is strongly recommended that you *clean previous build files* by running `./build.sh -c` (otherwise the resulting packages may break in subtle ways).
 This will also remove APK and AAR files in the current directory.
 If you want to keep these files, please *back them up* elsewhere first.

 > **Note:** If you use the Docker container and you cleaned the build files, remember to `touch fennec/.finished-bootstrap` again as explained above before proceeding.